Paaru (Marathi TV series)

-Paaru is an Indian Marathi language TV series airing on Zee Marathi.
+Paaru is an Indian Marathi language TV series which aired on Zee Marathi.
 It is an official remake of Zee Telugu's TV series Muddha Mandaram.
 It stars Sharayu Sonawane, Prasad Jawade and Mugdha Karnik in lead roles.
 It premiered from 12 February 2024 along with Shiva.

 It is produced by Sarita Neswankar and directed by Raju Sawant under the banner of Trrump Carrd Production.
+The show went abruptly off aired on 6 February 2026 without completing its story.

 Plot

 Paaru, a simple girl, is in awe of Ahilyadevi, a tycoon who commands respect from others around her.
 A misunderstanding occurs when their paths cross, prompting Paaru to win Ahilyadevi over.